unkeep/gomock/README.md

  }
 ```

-The test of IncrementValue can be like that
+The test of IncrementValue can look like that:

 ```golang
 func TestIncrementValue(t *testing.T) {